tbretl/ae353-sp21/docs/index.md

 ---
 layout: default
-title: AE 353 (Spring 2021)
+title: Syllabus
 tagline: An invitation to aerospace control
-description: This is the course website for Aerospace Control Systems
+description: The course website for Aerospace Control Systems
 ---

-{:no_toc}

 ## Contents

-{:toc}
+{:.no_toc}

+* This text will be replaced by a table of contents (excluding the above header) as an unordered list {:toc}

+---

 ## Instructor